mala7891/ndvi-brighton-co/README.md

 # Project Deliverables
 The final deliverables for this project will include:

-* Custom NDVI maps: Maps depicting the vegetation density and health for the selected areas in Brighton, Colorado.
+* Custom NDVI/maps: Maps depicting each study area and its features, and mapping positive or negative changes in vegetation density and health (Normalized Difference Vegetation Index) for the selected areas in Brighton, Colorado.
-* Comprehensive report: A detailed report summarizing the findings, interpretations, and recommendations based on the NDVI analysis.
-This report will also include historical and ecological context for the selected areas.
+* Summary Table: In a tabular format, presenting the findings, interpretations, and recommendations based on the NDVI analysis.
-* Presentation materials: Presentation slides or visual aids to communicate the project's key findings and recommendations to stakeholders and decision-makers.
+* Presentation materials: ArcGIS StoryMap will include historical and ecological context for the each of the selected areas to communicate the project's key findings and recommendations to a general audience.

 # Tools/Packages Required
 To run the workflow, you will need the following tools/packages:
 * Python (version 3.0 or higher)
 * os
+* glob
+* pathlib
+* matplotlib
+* numpy
+* earthpy
+* pandas
+* geopandas
+* xarray
 * rioxarray
-* geopandas
-* earthpy
-* numpy
-* matplotlib

 # Install the Earth Analytics Python Conda Environment
 To install the earth-analytics-python environment, you will need to follow these steps: